-- Mandate that issuers utilize the CMS-developed induced demand factors unless there is objective, conclusive proof that such factors would be inappropriate. – In my experience and review of public rate filings, the application of inappropriate Induced Demand factors is the greatest and most harmful abuse in the market today.
+- Mandate that issuers utilize the CMS-developed induced demand factors unless there is objective, conclusive proof that such factors would be inappropriate. – In my experience and review of public rate filings, application of inappropriate Induced Demand factors is the greatest and most harmful abuse in the market today.
 Induced Demand should directionally align with Actuarial Value; if Silver plans have a higher Actuarial Value than gold, silver plans should also have a higher Induced Demand factor than gold.
 Remarkably, I have seen silver plans with lower Induced Demand factors than bronze; these factors were derived by using disparate data sources and a private risk adjustment model.
 By any actuarial standard from an issuer or regulator’s perspective, such an outcome is unreasonable.
 The Induced Demand factors should also be consistent with small group markets; this is an easy compliance check for both issuers and regulators.

 - Discontinue automatic re-enrollment into silver plans for enrollees with incomes above 200% of the FPL – Many non-CSR 87/94 enrollees have remained in silver plans despite the poor value.
 Automatic re-enrollment plays a role in enrollees remaining in their silver plans which can be alleviated if issuers auto re-enroll members into appropriate benefit plans.

 - Metalball Review – Focus rate review on areas that are most often noncompliant and impact consumer value.
 A review of premium rates and a more detailed review of rate filings can explain how Metalball is being played.
-Here are some questions that all states, particularly those hesitant to adopt the first four recommendations should ask: Do premiums align with benefits?
+Here are some questions that all states, particularly those hesitant to adopt first four recommendations should ask: Do premiums align with benefits?
 Are metal level factors developed from a common data source?
 Do Induced Demand factors mirror the factors provided by CMS?
 If not, why do they vary?
 Do issuers discuss Induced Demand factor methodology?
 Does risk adjustment influence benefit factor development?
 Are individual and small group factors identical?
 Do issuers project non-CSR enrollees to inexplicably remain in silver plans?
 Is that due to silver plans being aggressively priced?
 Do issuers assume irrational consumer behavior?
-Do issuers in the market have different metal level slopes?
+Do issuers in market have different metal level slopes?
 Are metal levels slopes developed in a way that compresses silver premiums and reduces enrollee subsidies?

 The benefits of state action can be directly quantified.
 State rankings measure consumer value through an assessment of gold/silver relationships, lionfish penetration in markets, and premiums for subsidized and unsubsidized enrollees.